z-wenlin/gpdb/gpdb-doc/markdown/utility_guide/admin_utilities/gpstart.md

 The first time an administrator runs `gpstart`, the utility creates a hosts cache file named `.gphostcache` in the user's home directory.
 Subsequently, the utility uses this list of hosts to start the system more efficiently.
 If new hosts are added to the system, you must manually remove this file from the `gpadmin` user's home directory.
 The utility will create a new hosts cache file at the next startup.

-As part of the startup process, the utility checks the consistency of heap checksum setting among the Greenplum Database master and segment instances, either enabled or disabled on all instances.
+As part of the startup process, the utility checks the consistency of heap checksum setting among the Greenplum Database master and segment instances, either activated or deactivated on all instances.
 If the heap checksum setting is different among the instances, an error is returned and Greenplum Database does not start.
-The validation can be disabled by specifying the option `--skip-heap-checksum-validation`.
+The validation can be deactivated by specifying the option `--skip-heap-checksum-validation`.
 For more information about heap checksums, see [Enabling High Availability and Data Consistency Features](../../admin_guide/highavail/topics/g-enabling-high-availability-features.html) in the *Greenplum Database Admininstartor Guide*.

 **Note:** Before you can start a Greenplum Database system, you must have initialized the system using `gpinitsystem`.
 Enabling or disabing heap checksums is set when you initialize the system and cannot be changed after initialization.

 If the Greenplum Database system is configured with a standby master, and `gpstart` does not detect it during startup, `gpstart` displays a warning and lets you cancel the startup operation.

--   If the `-a` option \(disable interactive mode prompts\) is not specified, `gpstart` displays and logs these messages:
+-   If the `-a` option \(deactivate interactive mode prompts\) is not specified, `gpstart` displays and logs these messages:

     ```
     Standby host is unreachable, cannot determine whether the standby is currently acting as the master.
 Received error: <error>